It was the first Black-run jazz company in decades. But was Black Jazz Records owned by a White guy?

 Schory, who says he funded the entire operation, ended his relationship with Lawrence and the company called Black Jazz Ltd. But Russell, Schory says, called and wanted to keep his label alive.
 From then on, Schory says Black Jazz Records served as a division of Ovation.
 He paid Russell $1,000 a month to produce albums on the label, according to the memo.

-“There’s only one person who put money into that label, and that was me,” says Schory, who still owns Ovation Records.
+“There’s only one person who put money into that label, and that was me,” declares Schory, who says he still owns Ovation Records.

 The Russell family is not alone in disputing the ownership of Black Jazz Records.